pivotal/docs-tap/vscode-extension/install.md

 ### Quick start

 Get up and running quickly by using Application Accelerator and bootstrapping your development with the [Tanzu Java Web App](https://github.com/sample-accelerators/tanzu-java-web-app).
 For information about how to use Application Accelerator, see [Installing Application Accelerator for VMware Tanzu](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/0.3/acc-docs/GUID-installation-install.html).
-This accelerator will require you to specify a name for your application and an image repository.
-This accelerator will also  handle other configurations.
+This accelerator requires you to specify a name for your application and an image repository.
+This accelerator also handles other configurations.

 > **Note:** We recommend that you use this accelerator to bootstrap your application for the smoothest experience with the extension.